dcraderdev/SocialStakes/README.md

 <br>

 **Private Tables**:
-- The ability for users to create and invite friends to private tables, turning every game into a private event.
+- At our platform, we understand the joy of playing games with close friends.
+That's why we've made it seamless for users to set up their own private tables.
+Whether you're organizing a casual evening game or a more competitive showdown, our user-friendly interface ensures you can effortlessly invite your friends to join.
 <br>
 <br>
 <img width="1159" alt="Screenshot 2023-08-17 at 5 35 53 PM" src="https://github.com/dcraderdev/SocialStakes/assets/90993510/c33c42f4-b4a9-4a3a-8a85-9c205c720719">